 Disc-based games begin installing as soon as you slot them into the drive, but some games can be played before the process is complete.
 The 55secs it took for the PS4 to have Killzone ready to play is still the benchmark, though – on Xbox One we waited nearly 4 minutes for Zoo Tycoon to be playable, and 7 minutes for Forza 5.
 Ryse was “Ready to Start” in just under 2 minutes, when just 3% was installed, but it turned out that only applied to the menu screens – actually starting a game took us to an installation page and it was in fact over 8 minutes before we could play.
-Interestingly there’s no way to check how much of the 500GB hard drive you’ve used.
-We’re told that when you do eventually fill it you’ll be prompted to delete some content (save games are safe in the cloud), but there isn’t yet enough content available for us to find out.
-Expanding storage capacity via USB (of which there are three sockets on the One) is apparently coming in the future.
+Now that's just cheating.

 More after the break...

 Long-term test: Microsoft Xbox One

 There are still niggles, but the newly Kinect-less Xbox One is a better, more focused games machine